Iconic Irish Flute Playing Styles

 Tara is a musician who understands the value of space in a tune.
 Sometimes less is more.
 She plays each note to its full value and articulates each one clearly.
 Tara will often play a long note where others would embellish with a roll.
 She never crowds the melody with unnecessary flourishes.

-How to Play Like Tara
+How to Play the Irish Flute Like Tara

 One of the most important things to know about ornamentation is when not to use it.
 Listening to Tara’s playing is a particularly useful exercise for those of us who may be guilty of trying to overcrowd a tune with too many embellishments.
 Have a listen to this solo performance of the Four Provinces Fling – a wonderful example of a Scottish tune type that worked its way into the Northern repertoire: